voxel51/platform-sdk/README.md

 }
 ```

-See the [Quickstart Guide](QUICKSTART.md) for more details about the interface
+See the [Platform Quickstart Guide](quickstarts/PLATFORM.md) for more details
-provided by the Platform SDK.
+about the interface provided by the Platform SDK.

 ## Analytic deployment